Wellington and Manawatu Railway Company: Motive power

 No. 3 or Jumbo (WJ class) banked north out of Wellington for 25 years (to 1927) on the long and steep 1 in 40 grades up to Crofton (Ngaio) and Khandallah.
-Other steep grades going north were 1 in 66 between Plimmerton and Pukerua Bay; and going south 1 in 66 from Paekakariki to Pukerua Bay (the North–South Junction) and up to 1 in 54 from Tawa Flat (Tawa) to Johnsonville.
+Other steep grades going north were 1 in 66 between Plimmerton and Pukerua Bay; and going south 1 in 66 from Paekākāriki to Pukerua Bay (the North–South Junction) and up to 1 in 54 from Tawa Flat (Tawa) to Johnsonville.

 The WMR owned other locomotives for construction and maintenance.
 These included a New Zealand Railways Department P class of 1876.
 Known as Weka, it was used by the WMR from 1882 until 1898, when it was sold to the Manawatu County Council for use on its Sanson Tramway.

 Surviving relics

 Despite the WMR's short history and its disappearance long before the railway preservation movement began, a number of relics have survived.
 Of the locomotives, only No. 9 (later NZR N 453) is known to exist, the remains of which were recovered in 2003 by the Wellington and Manawatu Railway Trust.
-It is under active restoration at Steam Incorporated, Paekakariki.
+It is under active restoration at Steam Incorporated, Paekākāriki.
 Sister locomotive No. 10 is believed to have been dumped complete along the Midland Line, but has yet to be discovered.
 Railway archaeologist Tony Batchelor believes he may have found No. 7 (later NZR V 451) in Southland, but this has yet to be proven.

-A number of items of rolling stock survive, including four passenger carriages – 43 ft car No. 35 (NZR A 1113), belonging to MOTAT; 50 ft cars No. 42 (NZR A 1120), stored at the Bush Tramway Club at Rotowaro, and No. 48 (NZR A 1126) and No. 52 (NZR A 1130), both owned by the NZR&LS and stored at the Silver Stream Railway, with No. 48 under active restoration.
-No bogie wagons are thought to exist, but seven L class 4-wheel wagons survive – one owned by the Wellington and Manawatu Railway Trust, one at the Ferrymead Railway, one in a private collection in Masterton and three owned by SteamRail Wanganui, in poor condition.
+A number of items of rolling stock survive, including three passenger carriages – 50 ft cars No. 42 (NZR A 1120), No. 48 (NZR A 1126) and No. 52 (NZR A 1130), are owned by the NZR&LS and stored in their shed at the north end of the Silver Stream Railway site.
+No. 48 is nearing completion of its restoration.
+No. 52 is currently being disassembled in preparation for a thorough rebuild.
+Most of a forth carriage 43 ft car No. 35 (NZR A 1113), existed until recently in Auckland, but has since been demolished.
+No bogie wagons are thought to exist, although Motat hold both a van bogie and a freight bogie in their collection.
+Seven 4-wheel wagons survive, most believed to be former L wagons – one owned by the Wellington and Manawatu Railway Trust, one at the Ferrymead Railway, one in a private collection in Masterton and three owned by SteamRail Wanganui, in poor condition.

-The bell at the concourse end of Wellington railway station's platform 6 is believed to be from WMR locomotive no. 17.
+The bell at the concourse end of Wellington railway station's platform 6 is believed to be from either WMR locomotive no. 17 or WMR locomotive no. 5.

 Infrastructure remains include the Johnsonville Line, a stone plaque on the eastern abutment of the bridge across Hutt Rd in Wellington, the foundations of the Belmont Viaduct near Johnsonville, most of the NIMT north of Tawa, the railway station at Shannon, the former Te Horo station (now at the Tokomaru Steam Museum) and the Forest Lakes rail bridge.
 A memorial at Otaihanga on the NIMT commemorates the driving of the WMR's last spike.